diegozr1/OwnFront/README.md

 # OwnFront

-Your own frontend framework, this is a open source framework to speed up a completely free frontend app development
+Your own frontend template, this is a open source framework to speed up a completely free and flexible frontend app development

-This one includes best practices for css and frontend development for the modern web.
+This one includes best practices for the frontend development of the modern web.

-# Tools (to be) included
+# Tools included

 - Normalize
 - Modernizr
 - Jquery
 - Angular.js
-- Gulp
-- Sass
+- Gulp.js

 # Be part of this

-Feel free to colaborate to this and make recommendations
+Feel free to colaborate and make recommendations